 Providing Youth Leadership Training as a Conservation Initiative

-Since 2014, Wild Forests and Fauna, in collaboration with local partners, have hosted two Future Leaders Summits in the Madre de Dios region of Peru.
+Since 2014, Wild Forests and Fauna, in collaboration with local partners, have hosted four Future Leaders Summits in the Madre de Dios region of Peru.
 Workshops are typically three to seven days long and include a mix of skills workshops, lectures from local experts, and field trips in nearby forests.
 The curriculum is driven by four pillars that encourage sustainable business innovation:

 - Environmental Citizenship